Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Omitted Proofs from Section

 On the other hand, if $\sum_{i=0}^{T-1} \eta_i \ge x^{-1} \sqrt T$ and $\eta_i = \eta$ for a fixed $\eta$, then $\eta > x^{-1} / \sqrt T$.
 By setting $\eta_i = \eta$ for all $i$ in Lemma \ref{lemma_lb_1}, the left-hand side of equation \eqref{eq_lb_hess} is equal to { } Recall that $\eta < C^{-1}$.
 Thus, $\rho = C \eta$ must be less than one.
 With some calculations, we can simplify the above to { } If $2C D^2 < \frac{\sigma^2 \rho}{k(2- \rho)}$, the above is the smallest when $t = 1$.
 In this case, equation \eqref{eq_grad_lb_last} is equal to { } If $2C D^2 \ge \frac{\sigma^2 \rho}{k(2 - \rho)}$, the above is the smallest when $t = T$.
 In this case, equation \eqref{eq_grad_lb_last} is at least { } To conclude the proof, we set $x$ so that the right-hand side of equations \eqref{eq_lb_1} and \eqref{eq_lb_2} match each other.
 This leads to { } Thus, by combining the conclusions from both equations \eqref{eq_lb_1} and \eqref{eq_lb_2} with this value of $x$, we finally conclude that if $\sum_{i=0}^{T-1} \eta_i \le \sqrt T x^{-1}$, or for all $i = 0, \dots, T-1$, $\eta_i = \eta < C^{-1}$, then in both cases, there exists a function $f$ such that equation \eqref{eq_lb_hess} holds.
 This completes the proof of Lemma \ref{thm_lb_convex}. \end{proof}

-\paragraph{The case when $\mu > 0$.} In this case, since the update of $W_t$ also depends on the update of the momentum, it becomes significantly more involved.
+\paragraph{The case when $\mu > 0$.} In this case, since the update of $W_t$ also depends on the momentum update, it becomes significantly more involved.
 One can verify that the update from step $t$ to step $t+1$ is based on

 Our analysis examines the eigenvalues of the matrix $X_u X_u^{\top}$ and the first entry in the corresponding eigenvectors.
 Particularly, we show that the two entries are bounded away from zero.
 Then, we apply the H\"older's inequality to reduce the case of $\mu > 0$ to the case of $\mu = 0$, Lemma \ref{thm_lb_convex} in particular.